jamesssooi/jamesssooi.github.io/_works/maybank2u.md

 description: >
   <strong class="project-title-inline">Maybank2u</strong> is the internet banking portal of Maybank, Malaysia's largest bank — positioning itself as the one stop portal for all online financial needs such as banking, payments, insurance and stock broking.
   <br /><br />
   In 2015, Maybank hosted a UI/UX design competition offering students an opportunity in redesigning their mobile site — and this was my submission!
-This redesign focuses deeply on delivering a high functional value for the user, while balancing th needs of Maybank's goals and visions to humanise financial services.
+This redesign focuses deeply on delivering a high functional value for the user, while balancing the needs of Maybank's goals and visions to humanise financial services.
 The redesign was awarded the 1st runner-up prize, and also marked my first foray into UI/UX design.
 responsibilities:
   - UI/UX Design
   - Web Design